WRITTEN ON: OCT 03 2008

 “Since the treatment his eyes have changed.
 He is a different guy.
 The main difference is his attitude.
 He is positive about life again.
 He’s even started driving.”

-Such life-affirming plaudits are impressive, but they hold little credence with drug policymakers in Europe where accelerated opiate detoxification programmes like Waismann’s are often treated with disdain.
-Waismann argues this is because “the subject of drug-dependency treatment is not in the hands of proper doctor, it is decided by psychologists, psychiatrists and social workers”.
+Such life-affirming plaudits are impressive, but they hold little credence with drug policymakers in Europe where accelerated opiate detoxification program like Dr. Waismann’s are often treated with disdain.
+Dr. Waismann argues this is because “the subject of drug-dependency treatment is not in the hands of proper doctor, it is decided by psychologists, psychiatrists and social workers”.
 Medical research counters that the process is at best highly selective in the people it works for and, at worst, dangerous.

 Independent charity Drugscope acknowledges that there are some benefits to the method, but warns that a cautious, measured approach is needed.
 Spokesman Harry Shapiro says: “The principle of treatments like the Waismann technique is that they are a way of getting through the very unpleasant withdrawal symptoms without being conscious of what is going on.
 But to tout this as a cure for heroin addiction is extremely misleading because coming off heroin is a long process.
 Getting the drug out of your body is the easy bit; the difficult bit is staying off it.”